binarykitchen/videomail-for-ninja-forms/README.md

    - readme.txt
    - videomail-for-ninja-forms.php
    - src/php/videomail.php
+   - src/js/main.js
 4. Optional: validate readme.txt with https://wordpress.org/plugins/developers/readme-validator/
 5. Run `npm run clean`, `npm install` and `npm run build`
 6. Git commit and push
 7. Run `npm run release`
 8. Tag a new release which will run the release workflow on GitHub, e.g. with `gh release create`.
-   (upon any errors, you may try to run manually "gh release create" again to trigger a release on GitHub)
+   Copy and paste the new version section from readme.txt (upon any errors, you may try to run manually "gh release create" again to trigger a release on GitHub)
 9. Announce on Twitter